Landless Workers' Movement: Ideology

-The MST is an ideologically eclectic rural movement of hundreds of thousands of landless peasants (and some who live in small cities) striving for land reform in Brazil.
-The MST has been inspired since its inception by liberation theology, Marxism, the Cuban Revolution, and other leftist ideologies.
-The flexible mix of discourse that includes "marxist concepts, popular religion, communal practices, citizenship principles and radical democracy", has increased the movement's popular appeal.
+The MST is an ideologically eclectic rural movement of hundreds of thousands of landless peasants (and some who live in small cities), striving for land reform in Brazil.
+Since its inception, the MST has been inspired by liberation theology, Marxism, the Cuban Revolution, and other leftist ideologies.
+The flexible mix of discourse that includes "marxist concepts, popular religion, communal practices, citizenship principles, and radical democracy" has increased the movement's popular appeal.
+The radical democratic and anti-hierarchical structure and goals of the MST have led some authors to consider it a large libertarian socialist, anarchist, or autonomist Marxist organization.

-The landless say they have found institutional support in the Catholic Church's teachings of social justice and equality, as embodied in the activities of Catholic Base Committees (Comissões Eclesiais de Base, or CEBs) which generally advocate liberation theology and anti-hierarchical social relations.
+The landless say they have found institutional support in the Catholic Church's teachings of social justice and equality, as embodied in the activities of Catholic Base Committees (Comissões Eclesiais de Base, or CEBs), which generally advocate liberation theology and anti-hierarchical social relations.
 This theology, a radicalized re-reading of the existing social doctrine of the Church, became the basis of the MST's ideology and organizational structure.
-The loss of influence of progressives in the later Catholic Church, however, has reduced the closeness of the relationship between the MST and the Church as such.
+But during the 1980s, the loss of influence of progressives in the later Catholic Church reduced the closeness of the relationship between the MST and the Church.

 MST's anti-hierarchical stance stems from the influence of Paulo Freire.
 After working with poor communities in the rural Brazilian state of Pernambuco, Freire observed that aspects of traditional classrooms, such as teachers with more power than students, hindered the potential for success of adults in adult literacy programs.
 He determined that the students' individual abilities to learn and absorb information were severely impeded by their passive role in the classroom.
-His teachings encouraged activists to break their passive dependence on oppressive social conditions and become engaged in active modes of behaving and living.
-In the mid-1980s the MST created a new infrastructure for the movement, directly guided by liberation theology and Freirian pedagogy.
-They did not elect leaders so as to not create hierarchies, and to prevent corrupt leadership from developing.
+His teachings encouraged activists to break their passive dependence on oppressive social conditions, and become engaged in active modes of behaving and living.
+In the mid-1980s, the MST created a new infrastructure for the movement, directly guided by liberation theology and Freirian pedagogy.
+They did not elect leaders, so as to not create hierarchies, and to prevent corrupt leadership from developing.

 The MST has widened the scope of their movement.
-They have invaded the headquarters of public and multinational institutions, and begun to resist the appearance of fields of genetically modified crops, carrying out marches, hunger strikes and other political actions.
-The MST cooperates with a number of rural worker movements and urban movements in other areas of Brazil.
+They have invaded the headquarters of public and multinational institutions, and begun to resist the appearance of fields of genetically modified crops, carrying out marches, hunger strikes, and other political actions.
+The MST cooperates with a number of urban and rural worker movements in other areas of Brazil.
 The MST also remains in touch with broader international organizations and movements that support and embrace the same cause.
-The MST includes not only landless workers stricto sensu, or rural workers recently evicted from the land, but also the urban jobless and homeless people who want to make a living by working on the land; thus its affinity with housing reform and other urban movements.
-The squatters' movement MTST (Movimento dos Trabalhadores Sem teto - Homeless Workers' Movement) is commonly seem as an offshoot of the MST.
+The MST includes not only landless workers stricto sensu, or rural workers recently evicted from the land, but also the urban jobless and homeless people who want to make a living by working on the land; thus, its affinity with housing reform and other urban movements.
+The squatters' movement MTST (Movimento dos Trabalhadores Sem teto – Homeless Workers' Movement) is commonly seen as an offshoot of the MST.